saddiboi/Summer_Budget/README.md

 9. Go to the **Goals** sheet — set savings targets
 10. Click **Refresh Dashboard** to see updated totals and charts
 11. Click **View Overview** to see your full season history

-### Macros Blocked?
-Unblock the File First

-If Excel shows a yellow warning bar saying *"Microsoft has blocked macros from running because the source of this file is untrusted,"* don't worry — this happens to every macro-enabled file downloaded from the internet.
-Windows tags downloaded files with a "Mark of the Web" and Excel blocks their macros by default for security.

 To unblock the file: